MESAHub/mesa/star/test_suite/custom_colors/README.rst

 What is MESA colors?
 ====================

-MESA colors is a post-processing and runtime module that allows users to generate "observer-ready" data directly from stellar evolution models.
+MESA colors is a runtime module that allows users to generate "observer-ready" data directly from stellar evolution models.
 Instead of limiting output to theoretical quantities like Luminosity (:math:`L`) and Surface Temperature (:math:`T_{\rm eff}`), the colors module computes:

 * **Bolometric Magnitude** (:math:`M_{\rm bol}`)
 * **Bolometric Flux** (:math:`F_{\rm bol}`)
 * **Synthetic Magnitudes** in specific photometric filters (e.g., Johnson V, Gaia G, 2MASS J).

-This bridges the gap between theoretical evolutionary tracks and observational color-magnitude diagrams (CMDs).

 How does the MESA colors module work?
 =====================================

-The module operates by coupling the stellar structure model with pre-computed grids of stellar atmospheres.

-1.  **Interpolation**: At each timestep, the module takes the star's current surface parameters—Effective Temperature (:math:`T_{\rm eff}`), Surface Gravity (:math:`\log g`), and Metallicity ([M/H])—and queries a user-specified library of stellar atmospheres (defined in ``stellar_atm``).
+1. At each timestep, the module takes the star's current surface parameters—Effective Temperature (:math:`T_{\rm eff}`), Surface Gravity (:math:`\log g`), and Metallicity ([M/H])—and queries a user-specified library of stellar atmospheres (defined in ``stellar_atm``).
 It interpolates within this grid to construct a specific Spectral Energy Distribution (SED) for the star's current parameters.

-2.  **Convolution**: This specific SED is then convolved with filter transmission curves (defined in ``instrument``) to calculate the flux passing through each filter.
+2. This SED is then convolved with filter transmission curves (defined in ``instrument``) to calculate the flux passing through each filter.

-3.  **Integration**: The fluxes are converted into magnitudes using the user-selected magnitude system (AB, ST, or Vega).
+3. The fluxes are converted into magnitudes using the user-selected magnitude system (AB, ST, or Vega).

 Inlist Options & Parameters
 ===========================